 We love cotton ball painting.
 It’s such a fun painting activity for kids of all ages, both my kids love it and so do I!
 This orange tree painting turned out great, I love the bright green colors and the pop of orange.

 Painting the leaves with cotton balls gives the leaves a fluffy texture that is hard to get when painting with a brush.
 We used a cork to stamp on the oranges, it was super easy and they look great.
 Check out my collection of painting ideas for kids for more fun and creative art projects to try!

-I have created a printable branch template for you to use as part of my resource library which is available to my email subscribers.
-Click here to sign up and gain access to all of my printables.
+For this project, I created a printable branch template to make this art project even easier.
 This printable is great for younger kids who might find it hard to draw a branch on their own, you can print it out on cardstock and they will have lots of fun painting with cotton balls and stamping with corks.

 Create your own orange tree cotton ball painting

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you would like more information please review my privacy & disclosure policy.